Hallupa/SimpleTradingSimulator/README.md

 The stop/limit can also be adjusted by clicking the 'Set stop'/'Set limit' options then clicking the chart.

 ## Results
-Under the charts is the results.
+Under the charts is the results section.
 All the results are shown in risk to reward ratios, or R, and shows statistics such as % trades that made a positve R, R sum, expectancy, etc.
 In the drop down listbox it also gives options such as showing results grouped by strategies, markets, etc.